asalee01/Virtual-Cookbook/README.md

 ## Target Audience
 People who have a passion for cooking and students who are abroad and require help in cooking.

+## Forecasting User Actions:
+- As a user, I would want to add a recipe.
+- As a user, I would want to remove a recipe.
+- As a user, I would want to modify the recipe.
+- As a user, I would want to search recipes with a certain cooking time.
+- As a user, I would want to search recipes that I can cook with the entered ingredients.
+- As a user, I would want to view all my recipes.